adfinis/ansible-guide/doc/roles.rst

   ---

-  - name: check sshd config and restart
+  - name: ssh check sshd config and restart
     command: '{{ ssh_daemon_bin }} -t'
-    notify: [ 'restart sshd' ]
+    notify: [ 'ssh restart sshd' ]

-  - name: restart sshd
+  - name: ssh restart sshd
     service:
       name: '{{ ssh_service }}'
       state: restarted

-This handlers get notified by a task, like `configure ssh`_ will call the handler ``check sshd config and restart``, but only if the task has changed.
+This handlers get notified by a task, like `configure ssh`_ will call the handler ``ssh check sshd config and restart``, but only if the task has changed.

 Files